 - 1. Remove the toilet bag and close with steel wire. - a.
 Wires are in a grey box on the shelf to the right of the door. - b.
-The device used to close the wire is hanging on the rack behind the door. - 2.
+The device used to close the wire is hanging on the rack next to the toilet. - 2.
 Replace the used bag with a new bag. - a.
 Bags for the toilet are on the shelf to the left of the door in the bathroom. - 3.
 Add disinfection fluid (green; on the shelf above the toilet): - a.
 Dilute the green fluid 1:50 with water: - i.
 Fill the green fluid into the empty container to the marking on the side. - ii.
 Fill the bottle with water and pour the entire content into the bag in the toilet.

-Instructions for emptying the toilet can also be found in the cabin.
+Instructions for emptying the toilet is also found in the cabin.

-It is not allowed to go to the toilet elsewhere in the monitoring area!
+It is not allowed to use the monitoring area as a toilet!